kanasimi/wikiapi/README.md

 	const enwiki = new Wikiapi('en');
 	const link_from = await wiki.redirects_here('ABC');
 	await wiki.for_each_page(link_from, page_data => {
-		// Return undefined if you just want to get the page data. return;
+		// Return `Wikiapi.skip_edit` if you just want to get the page data. return Wikiapi.skip_edit;
 		return 'You may also modify page contents for each page';
 	}, {
 		// Only needed if ypu want to modify page.